hueychen27/dictionary-plus/README.md

     <img width="100" src="icons/dictionary-plus-256.png" alt="Dictionary Plus Icon">
 </p>

-# Dctionary Plus
+# Dictionary Plus

-A popup dictionary extension for Firefox for quickly looking up word-meanings.
+A popup dictionary extension for Firefox for quickly looking up word meanings.

 It also allows you to save new words that you like and build your vocabulary.